SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Self-supervised Visual Egomotion and Depth Learning

-The depths with absolute scale are further leveraged to recover the pose scale of our self-supervised learning framework.
-We propose a two-stages process to achieve this.
-The first stage aims to estimate coarse poses by exploiting the calculated coarse depths, and then the second stage refines the network estimates by jointly optimizing poses and depths.
+Our self-supervised learning framework leverages depths with absolute scale to recover the pose scale.
+We propose a two-stage process to achieve this.
+The first stage estimates coarse poses by utilizing the calculated coarse depths, while the second stage refines the network estimates by jointly optimizing poses and depths.

 Firstly, coarse poses are obtained by integrating the calculated coarse depths from Equation \ref{eq: coarse depth} into the Equation \ref{eq: photometric loss} to produce the synthesized images $\hat{\mathbf{I}}_s$ in target frame.
 We calculate the difference between the wrapped images $\hat{\mathbf{I}}_s$ and the real image in target frame $\mathbf{I}_t$ to construct a photometric loss.
 Besides, SSIM loss is added to mitigate complex illumination changes \cite{SSIM}.
 We formulate our photometric loss $L_\text{photo}$ as below,